TheTechOddBug/lon-mirror/README.md

 Fragility Display — public-facing result

 OMNIA was also tested on a minimal public-facing reasoning display based on three near-equivalent math variants.

-The purpose was different from numeric ranking.

-The goal here was to show that:

-surface correctness can remain unchanged while structural stability collapses.

 Triplet used: